berenslab/contrastive-ne/readme.md

 ## Example

-The most basic use is via `CNE`.
-You can create embeddings as follows:
+The most basic usage is via the `CNE` class.
+Here are some Hello World examples using the MNIST dataset.

 ```python
 import cne